-An in rectilinear search we get everything in the box, when we want everything in the ball.
+As in rectilinear search we get everything in the box, when we want everything in the ball.
 And this becomes a big difference.
 So what can be done?

 - ANN: is a library developed by David Mount and others.
 It basically pushes rectilinear kd-trees to the limit with various sampling and geometric approximate techniques.
-Reports are that is can scale to maybe d=20, but depends largely on the niceness of the data. - LSH: precompute the hash functions and placement of all p ∈ P if number of hashes is less than dimension, this this is linear space.
+Reports are that this can scale to maybe d = 20, but depends largely on the niceness of the data. - LSH: precompute the hash functions and placement of all p ∈ P in the hashes.
+If the number of hashes is about the same as the dimension, then this is linear space.
 Reports of public code (by Alex Andoni) are up to 100s of dimensions.
 There are other variants that have reportedly surpassed this code, but its a good starting place. - random rotations kd-tree: Instead of alternating by the dimensions (and on their axis), find a random dimension and split on that dimension.
 Purely random does not work all that well and there are several heuristics that work pretty well (and some have provable guarantees).
 One is, choose several random directions, see which one has best geometric split, and use that one.
-Another is to choose two random points, use that direction as the split direction (I am not sure I have seen this one in a publication it may not have good worst case guarantees, but should have good average case guarantees). - clustering kd-trees: On each node, construction a 2-means clustering (or any other fast clustering algorithm) and split the data set so each cluster is in one of the two subtrees.
-David Lowe (the inventor of SIFT) has an implementation of this that works very well for SIFT features in \mathbb{R}^{128} (and seems to beat other variants up to that date ≈ 2007).
+Another is to choose two random points, use that direction as the split direction (I am not sure I have seen this one in a publication it may not have good worst case guarantees, but should have good average case guarantees). - clustering kd-trees: On each node, construct a 2-means clustering (or any other fast clustering algorithm) and split the data set so each cluster is in one of the two subtrees.
+David Lowe (the inventor of SIFT) has an implementation of this that works very well for SIFT features in R128 (and seems to beat other variants up to that date ≈ 2007).